hexalang/hexa-vscode-bundle/README.md

 ## Configuration

-The path to the compiler should be allowed in the setting tab "hexa.path"
+The path to the compiler should be allowed in the setting tab `hexa.path`